Texas Hispanic STEM Projects

 Texas Hispanic STEM Data Inventory (completed)

-REL Southwest has completed a data inventory for the Texas Hispanic STEM Research Alliance.
+REL Southwest developed a data inventory for the Texas Hispanic STEM Research Alliance.
 This inventory provides information on data sources, the data elements contained within those sources, and the applicability of the data to inform and advance the alliance's research agenda.
 Sources include data collected and maintained by the Texas Education Agency, the Texas Higher Education Coordinating Board, the Texas Workforce Commission, the U.S. Department of Education, and other organizations.
 Data elements included in the inventory focus on students from kindergarten through postsecondary education and beyond, with a particular interest in Hispanic student outcomes in STEM education and careers as well as statewide supply and demand for Hispanic workers in STEM fields.

 Understanding Logic Models Workshop Series (completed)